 The drains should be located around the entire perimeter of the lower levels and be placed and at least 12 inches below any floor slab or crawl space level and at least 6 inches below the bottom of the footings.
 We recommend the use of perforated PVC pipe for the drainpipe that meets or exceeds ASTM D-2729 requirements, to minimize the potential for crushing the pipe during backfill operations.
 The holes in the drainpipe should be oriented down between 4 o'clock and 8 o'clock to promote rapid runoff of the water.
 The drainpipe should be surrounded with at least 12 inches of free draining gravel and should be protected from contamination by a filter covering of Mirafi 140N subsurface drainage fabric or an equivalent product.
 The drain should have a minimum slope of 1/8 inch per foot and should be day lighted at a positive outfall protected from freezing, or be led to a sump from which the water can be pumped.
 Multiple daylights are recommended for larger structures.
 Caution should be taken when backfilling so as not to damage or disturb the installed underdrain.
 We recommend the drainage system include at least one cleanout, be protected against intrusion by animals at the outfall and be tested prior to backfilling.
-We also recommend that the client retain this firm to observe the underdrain system during construction to verify that it is being installed in accordance with our recommendations and observe a flow test prior to backfilling the system.
+We also that it is being installed in accordance with our recommendations and observe a flow test prior to 07, backfilling the system.